woolball-xyz/woolball-client/demo/README.md

-# Demo Application for WoolBall browser-node
+# WoolBall Browser-node Lib + Demo Application

-This application serves as a test client to validate the functionalities of the `browser-node` package, specifically the speech-to-text conversion feature using the implemented worker.

 ## How to use